 Carhart tell us that the "sweet spot" for darker brunettes is 2-3 shades lighter than their natural color.
 The safer, low volume peroxide that we're working with for these at-home touch ups will only lift you 1-2 shades lighter.
 So if you've been highlighting for a while and working with your colorist to go blonder from a super dark natural base color, you're better off resorting to throwing on a baseball cap and hiding those roots.
 If you're a dark brunette that only needs a light touch-up at the roots, just be sure not to overlap the bleach onto your previous color job as Carhart warned before.
 The overlap could cause a funky color spot, or potential breakage.

 The potential of leaving the bleach on too long could also create a problem for your toning approach.
-"If you open the foil and the hair looks kinda red/orange, you’re too late," Carhart warns us.
+"If you open the foil and the hair looks kinda red/orange, you’re too early," Carhart warns us.
 The color you want to see before you remove the foils to rinse is yellow.
 After the bleach has been thoroughly rinsed out, you'll apply your toner.

 Follow Up With a Deep Conditioning Treatment